prof-rossetti/georgetown-opim-243-201901/CONTRIBUTING.md

 After your fork contains the changes you'd like to be included in the course repository, navigate to the original course repository and create a Pull Request (PR) using the GitHub.com online interface.
 In the PR message, describe what changes you made and why.

-The professor should review your PR within a timely manner.
-If the professor accepts your changes, he will merge them into the course repository's master branch, at which point you should be able to view your changes reflected in the course repository.
+An instructor should review your PR within a timely manner.
+If the instructor accepts your changes, the instructor will merge them into the course repository's master branch, at which point you should be able to view your changes reflected in the course repository.
 Else if there are issues with the submission, the instructor should provide further instruction by commenting on the PR, and may close it.

 Congratulations! :clap: Thanks! :pray: